bradchristie/taminations-flutter/assets/b1/allemande.md

 Square dancing has had a long history of occasionally requiring dancers to search out and locate their corner (often by individually turning in place in flow direction, or continuing the last command a little longer) before doing the Allemande Left.
-See "Part 4: Additional Detail: Commands: Gimmicks".
+See "Additional Detail: Commands: Gimmicks".

 Allemande Lefts that require other than a 180-degree arm turn are less frequently used and are moving towards the Gimmick category.
 Callers may assist on an Allemande Left that requires some or all of